 2006: University of Auckland, Doctor of Philosophy (Medicine)

-I am the Program Head, Mental Health at The George Institute for Global Health.
-I lead a program of research focusing on developing simple, cost effective strategies (which can be integrated with other secondary prevention strategies) to prevent depression and significantly improve the outcome for people with chronic disease.
-I have a particular interest in Aboriginal and/or Torres Strait Islander health.
-This is in concordance with my current National Health and Medical Research Council (NHMRC) Career Development Fellowship (Level 2) on Improving the identification, management and outcome of people with depression and other chronic diseases.
+I also lead a program of research focusing on developing simple, cost effective strategies (which can be integrated with other secondary prevention strategies) to prevent depression and significantly improve the outcome for people with chronic disease.

 I work one day per week as a Professor of Epidemiology in the Faculty of Health and Wellbeing at The University of Central Lancashire in the United Kingdom.